Michał Florian Rzewuski

-Michał Florian Rzewuski (died 1687) was a Polish-Lithuanian nobleman and politician, Treasurer of the Crown Court.
+Michał Florian Rzewuski (died 1687) was a Polish–Lithuanian nobleman and politician, who was the podskarbi (treasurer) of the Crown Court.

+Life

 He moved to Lviv in 1663 and worked there as a writer (1670–1676) and royal colonel from 1674.
-He was Treasurer of the Crown Court from 1684, he was also Starosta of Chełm.
+He served as Treasurer of the Crown Court from 1684, and he was also the starosta of Chełm.
 A brave knight, he participated in almost all the battles of John II Casimir, contributed to the victory of Chocim, further distinguishing himself in the Turkish wars for Jan III Sobieski.